 The government census of 1971 makes interesting yet depressing reading.
 It gives an insight into the less than ideal living conditions in the town.

-It revealed that out of 16,998 occupied houses in Leith, 6157 had no bath, 852 had no internal toilet and 3158 had no piped hot water supply.
+It revealed that out of 16,998 occupied houses 6157 had no bath, 852 had no internal toilet and 3158 had no piped hot water supply.